Key Concepts

 Subscription

 Messages published to a topic are received through subscriptions.
-Pub/Sub provides three types of subscriptions:
+The following three types of subscriptions are supported:

 Type | Description | Acknowledgment |